kinbiko/mentoring/students/jstonham/README.md

 When sent from the client, methods such as `POST`, `PUT` and `PATCH` always consist of a header and a body (as the client needs to send the web server the data it wants to add or update).

-[Request for Comments](https://www.ietf.org/standards/rfcs/) specifies that the `GET` method should not have a body when sent from the client.
+The HTTP [Request for Comments](https://www.ietf.org/standards/rfcs/) [vaguely specifies](https://stackoverflow.com/a/983458) that the a body in a `GET` request should not alter the behaviour of the server in any way .
 Additional information can be included in the Uniform Resource Locator (URL).
 However, some web servers such as `Elasticsearch` have enabled their `GET` requests to have bodies.